Tensorpack trainers contain logic of:

 Usually you won't touch these methods directly, but use higher-level interface on trainers.
 You'll only need to select what trainer to use.

-Following the terminology in TensorFlow, a "tower" function is something that takes input tensors and adds one replicate of the model to the graph.
+Following the terminology in TensorFlow, a tower function is a callable that takes input tensors and adds one replicate of the model to the graph.

 Most types of neural-network training could fall into this category.
 All non-base trainers in tensorpack is a subclass of TowerTrainer.
 The concept of tower is used mainly to support: